Egg Plant Curry or Baigan ka Bartha

 - Add ginger and green chilly to it.

-- Add kitchen king masala, coriander powder, red chili powder, garam masala powder and then add the tomatoes and wait till the mixture leaves oil.
+- Add kitchen king masala, coriander powder, red chili powder, garam masala powder and then add the tomatoes and salt and wait till the mixture leaves oil.

 - Add the sliced Eggplant.

 - Add ½ cup water, Cover the Kadai with the lid and cook on slow flame for 10 minutes.

 - Keep stirring in between and cook for 5 more minutes till the Eggplant softens.